 3.4 Money Lending

-Crowd-funding activities may constitute the carrying on of a money lending business requiring a money lender licence under section 7 of the Money Lenders Ordinance (MLO) (Cap.
-163).
+Crowd-funding activities may constitute the carrying on of a money lending business requiring a money lender licence under section 7 of the Money Lenders Ordinance (Cap.
+163 of the Laws of Hong Kong) (the MLO).